farhan-syah/spark/SPARK.md

 ## What is SPARK?

-SPARK (Swift Product Acceleration through Rapid Knowledge) is a lightweight project management framework designed for teams of 1-10 people who need to move fast while maintaining quality.
-For larger organizations, SPARK uses a pod structure where each pod operates as an independent 5-10 person team.
-It combines principles from Agile, Lean, and modern product thinking into a simple system designed for maximum impact with minimum overhead.
+SPARK (Swift Product Acceleration through Rapid Knowledge) is a project management framework built on a simple, powerful idea: small, autonomous teams are the fundamental unit of speed and quality.

+It is designed around "pods"—independent teams of 1-10 people focused on a single objective.
+Whether you are a solo founder, a small startup, or a large organization, SPARK provides a system for achieving maximum impact with minimum overhead.
+It combines principles from Agile, Lean, and modern product thinking into a teachable framework that scales by adding more pods, not by adding complexity to existing ones.

 ### Core Philosophy
 > "Sustainable speed beats temporary bursts of work.
 Flow beats batch.
 Outcomes beat outputs."